Physician Typing on a laptop

 HL7 FHIR

-What exactly is Health Level 7’s FHIR®?
 Healthcare data has to move.
-FHIR and other HL7 data standards provide guidelines and data structures so clinical data can move out of Electronic Health Records systems to the other providers who make up a care team.
+FHIR and other HL7 data standards provide guidelines and data structures.
+These standards allow clinical data to move out of Electronic Health Records systems to the other care providers.
 Clinicians need a complete picture of patient data for patient safety and Clinical Decision Support.

 Here Galen and Jay will discuss current topics in HL7 FHIR®, such as Implementation Guides, the US FHIR CORE, and API best practices.
 First, we will dive into the history of HL7 before FHIR® and why it was needed.
 Remember the overall goal here is to facilitate the sending of electronic healthcare messages.